 Parents will be informed of these off- campus visits in advance.
 If you do not give permission for your child to walk to Oak Middle School or the Foundation Fields for a prearranged event with adult supervision, please inform your child’s teacher in writing.

 Unless the school receives contrary notice in writing, it is assumed that parents have given consent for their child to walk to Oak Middle School or the Foundation Fields.

 Many school events, student accomplishments, and student work are published through both print and electronic media, including local newspapers, local cable television, and the Internet.
 If you have any objection to your child being included in the items listed below, you must send your decision to opt out to your child’s principal in writing.

 Unless the school receives contrary notice in writing from a parent, it is assumed that parents have given consent for the information below to be publicized:

-Sherwood Middle School has one full-time nurse and one part-time nurse on staff.
-The nurse will provide support for children who become sick during the school day, who are injured at school, and/or need to have medications administered while at school.
-The nurse will evaluate children who are ill and will make a determination about their attendance.
-The school nurse is also available as a resource for students and their parents/guardians in regards to a wide variety of chronic or acute medical and psychosocial needs.
-Please update the school nurse if there are any changes in your child’s health status throughout the school year.
+The school nurse position at SMS is shared by two RN's.
+Please feel free to contact us anytime with any questions or concerns you have about your child.
+To ensure that you receive a timely response when emailing us, please email both of the nurses.
+The nurses will provide support for children who become sick during the school day, who are injured at school, and/or need to have medications administered while at school.
+The nurses will evaluate children who are ill and will make a determination about their attendance.
+The school nurses are also available as a resource for students and their parents/guardians in regards to a wide variety of chronic or acute medical and psychosocial needs.
+Please update the school nurses if there are any changes in your child’s health status throughout the school year.